Stunning vistas and artistic corners make Folkestone a great destination to visit

 If you're looking for a casual weekend break to blow off some steam, why not head to Folkestone.
 Alongside its traditional features, you can add the old town and Harbour areas to your repertoire of places to visit.

-Getting here: Folkestone Central and Folkestone West stations are an hour and a half away from London Cannon Street.
+Getting here: Folkestone Central and Folkestone West stations are just under 1 hour 50 minutes away from London Cannon Street.
 Or you can take our high speed services to St Pancras International in just under an hour.

 The Creative Quarter is based in the historic heart of Folkestone, close to the sea from which you can see France.
 The Creative Quarter comprises of The Old High Street, a winding cobbled lane lined with independent shops, and Tontine Street, a busy thoroughfare linking Folkestone Harbour with the centre of the town.
 It is inhabited by hundreds of creative people ranging from designers to makers, from artists to musicians and these people create a community that supports each other’s creativity and businesses, which in turn enables the community to flourish and grow.